Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 Loading `CrayEnv` will essentially give you the default Cray environment enriched with a number of additional tools.
-The `CrayEnv` module will try to detect the node type of LUMI it is running on and load an appropriate set of targeting modules to configure the Cray PE.
-These modules are not sticky and will be removed by `module purge` but can always be reinstated by simply loading the `CrayEnv` module again.
+The `CrayEnv` module will try to detect the node type of LUMI it is running on and load an appropriate set of target architecture modules to configure the Cray PE (see the documentation page on [the programming environment][prgenv] in the Development section).
+Executing a `module purge` while working in the `CrayEnv` environment will automatically reload that module and restore the target architecture modules to a set suitable for the node type you are working on.

 ### LUMI